September 9 – 18, 2022

 Sandglass Theater’s Puppets in the Green Mountains international festival is a premier attraction in Southern Vermont.
 Since 1997, the festival has welcomed some of the world’s best puppet artists from nearly every continent, drawing a diverse audience from all corners of New England, Quebec, New York City and beyond.

-Inspired by Goethe’s words, which take on a contemporary urgency, the 2020 festival will spotlight the ROOTS of our shared history and place and the WINGS that allow us to dream and build for the future.
-Events will address issues around indigeneity and first peoples, race, home, legacy and identity and will include performances, workshops, installations, community dialogues, keynote speakers, puppet slams and an array of other exciting events!
+Inspired by Goethe’s words, which take on a contemporary urgency, the 2022 festival will spotlight the ROOTS of our shared history and place and the WINGS that allow us to dream and build for the future.
+Events will include performances, workshops, installations, community dialogues, puppet slams and an array of other exciting events!

 All venues in the Puppets in the Green Mountains festival are wheelchair-accessible.
 Assistance can be provided for priority seating and parking.
 Select shows are offered with ASL interpretation.
 Sandglass welcomes people of all abilities, and strives to provide programming that is inclusive and accessible to all.

 The 2022 Puppets in the Green Mountains festival is made possible with the generous support of Sandglass Theater’s funders, sponsors, board members, and volunteers.
 Funding for the upcoming festival is provided in part by The Bay & Paul Foundation,The Brattleboro Food Coop Round Up for Change, The Clowes Fund, The Pricechopper Golub Foundation, The Thomas Thomson Trust, Two West Foundation, The Vermont Humanities Council, Chroma Technologies and The Windham Foundation.This program is supported by a Brattleboro Town Arts Fund grant and made possible by the Arts Council of Windham County.